 So there you have a nice variety of exercises to really help highlight and improve your balance.
 Do it as a circuit and repeat it a couple of times per week and notice your balance improve over time.

 To take this further and really improve your rider fitness, be sure to check out of 12-week Dressage Rider Training program.
-Step by step building the foundational layers to help you improve your strength, balance, coordination, and posture on the horse.
+Step by step building the foundational layers to help you improve your stamina, suppleness and stability on the horse.
 Learn more about it here.